viriciti/app-layer-control/README.md

 - GitLab (with Docker integration)
 - MQTT

 If you have [Docker Compose](https://docs.docker.com/compose/) installed, you can also run `docker-compose up -d`.
 It is advised to _not_ use this in production (as it is not secure), but to configure the components separately instead.

 ### Post installation

-Since [version], App Layer Control requires a replica set.
-This enables App Layer Control to keep (connected) devices up to date with database changes and reduces code clutter.
+App Layer Control requires a replica set to keep (connected) devices up to date with database changes and reduces code clutter.

-However, this requires you to initiate the replica set within the MongoDB container.
+This requires you to initiate the replica set within the MongoDB container.
 To do this, go to your terminal and enter: `docker exec -it mongodb mongo`.
 You are now in the [mongo](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo) shell.
 Once inside, execute the following command:

 ```